Greeves St. Op Shop

 - Can be bridged into other community experiences outside of St Kilda Gatehouse

-- Might receive further vocational or educational training outside of participation in the sewing program then acts as a bridge to the wider community for women experiencing marginalising factors.
+- Might receive further vocational or educational training outside of participation in the craft project then acts as a bridge to the wider community for women experiencing marginalising factors.

 - Might always have a safe place of belonging, even after leaving street work and addiction